andreluizmartinsramos/vanilla-calc/README.md

 # Awesome Calculator

-The project must be developed in pure HTML/SCSS and JS as well as matched with: https://zpl.io/a30O96N.
+The project was developed in pure HTML/SCSS and JS as well as matched with: https://zpl.io/a30O96N.

 ## To run